The infinitesimal multiplicities and orientations of the blow-up set of the Seiberg-Witten equation with multiple

 \section{Concluding remarks}

 As we have already seen in~\autoref{Lem_BlowUpIsLocGraphlike}, a blow-up set $Z$ for the Seiberg--Witten equation is locally graph-like.
 After the preliminary version of this preprint has been published, B.~Zhang \cite{Zhang17_Rectifiability_Arx} proved that the zero locus of a $\Z/2$ harmonic spinor is rectifiable (in dimension four).
 By~\cite{Taubes14_ZeroLoci_Arx}, $Z$ contains an open everywhere dense subset $I$, which is locally a subset of a Lipschitz graph.
 In particular, this implies that $H_1(B_r(z)\setminus Z;\; \Z)$ is either trivial or isomorphic to $\Z$ for all $z\in I$ provided $r$ is sufficiently small.
 Hence, the construction of Section~\ref{Subsec_RectifCase} yields a multiplicity function $\theta$ on $I$ and an orientation on the subset where $\theta$ does not vanish.
+If

-This motivates the following. \begin{conj} Any blow-up set for the Seiberg--Witten equations with two spinors in dimension three admits a structure of an integer multiplicity rectifiable current, whose homology class is the Poincar\'{e} dual to the first Chern class of the determinant line bundle. \end{conj}
+then this yields the structure of an integer multiplicity rectifiable current on $Z$.
+However, at present it is not clear whether~\eqref{Eq_AuxH1ZI} (or, more generally, Condition~\ref{Hyp_LocHomGp} on Page~\pageref{Hyp_LocHomGp}) holds.
+Thus, the upshot of the above discussion is the following. \begin{conj} Any blow-up set for the Seiberg--Witten equations with two spinors in dimension three admits a structure of an integer multiplicity rectifiable current, whose homology class is the Poincar\'{e} dual to the first Chern class of the determinant line bundle. \end{conj}

 Let $Z$ and $(A,\Psi, 0)$ be as in the setting of Definition~\ref{Defn_BlowUpSet}.
 As we have already noticed at the beginning of Section~\ref{Sect_BlowUpSet}, $A$ is flat provided $n=2$.
 Hence, if $(A,\Psi, 0)$ appears as the limit of a sequence $(A_k, \Psi_k,\tau_k)$ of the Seiberg--Witten monopoles with two spinors, then the corresponding sequence of curvatures $F_{A_k}$ converges to some sort of $\delta$-function supported on $Z$.
 More precisely, it seems likely that $Z$ admits a structure of an integer multiplicity rectifiable current, such that the sequence $F_{A_k}$ converges to this current.
 While the construction described in this preprint in general does not produce a multiplicity function and an oriention with this property (since we may change a solution $(A, \Psi, 0)$ by a gauge transformation over $M\setminus Z$ and in general the resulting structure depends on this gauge transformation), the author believes that the choice of gauge may be fixed to obtain the desired property and intends to study this question further.